ansible-collections/ibm_zos_core/docs/source/modules/zos_user_info.rst

 changed
-  Indicates whether any changes were made to the system (always false for info modules).
+  Indicates whether any changes were made to the system.
+Always :literal:`false` for info modules.

   | **returned**: always
   | **type**: bool

 cmd
-  The RACF command that was executed with tsocmd.
+  The RACF command that was run with the tsocmd command.

   | **returned**: always
   | **type**: str
   | **sample**: LISTUSER TESTU01 TSO OMVS

 rc
   Return code from the RACF command execution.
-Returns 0 on success.
-Returns non\-zero on failure (e.g., 8 when profile not found).
+Returns 0 on success, or a non\-zero value on failure (for example, 8 when the profile is not found).

   | **returned**: always
   | **type**: int